jccrosby/smart-ai-adoption/slides.md

 ## The Core Difference

 <!--
+What does Smart adoption look like vs. Blind FOMO?

+1. Blind FOMO
+   1. Is very reactive
+   2. Skips learning and planning
+   3. Technology-centric
+   4. Driven by hype or fear rather than a specific problem
+   5. Doesn't allow for measurement and the ability to critically assess efforts and their results
+2. Smart Adoption on the other hand
-1. Smart Adoption:
+   1. Is proactive
-   1. Involves learning and planning before any significant investment
+   2. It involves learning and planning before any significant investment
-   2. What does that mean?
-It means
+   3. Which means
       1. Being deliberate
       2. Being strategic
       3. Focusing on identifying and solving specific problems
       4. Creating measurable results so you know when you've succeeded (and when you haven't)
-      5. Then assessing those results and iterating
+      5. Then assessing those results
-2. Blind FOMO
-   1. Often skips learning and planning
-   2. Reactive
-   3. Technology-centric
-   4. Driven by hype rather than a specific problem
-   5. Doesn't measure and you can't clearly assess the results

 Which leads me to my first tenet...
 -->